alexzhangs/aws-cfn-vpn/README.md

 ### Create the Node Stack

-1. Activate another AWS profile and create EC2 key pair.
+1. Activate another AWS profile and create an EC2 key pair.

     Refer to the steps in the last section.